sadanandpai/git-guide/README.md

 ### 13. I do not want a branch anymore.
 How can I delete the branch?

-To delete a branch in locally, checkout out a different branch than the one you want to delete.
+To delete a branch locally, check out a different branch than the one you want to delete.
 Here we will delete the branch named 'develop'

 - Switch to other branch `git checkout <other-branch>`
 - Delete branch `git branch -d <branch-name>`